radwanCS/Tsinghua-CS-SelfStudy/docs/source/study_plan.rst

 Study Plan
 ==========

 Welcome to the Study Plan page!
-Here, we present you with a comprehensive 4-year study plan meticulously designed based on the curriculum of Tsinghua University.
+Here, we present you with a comprehensive 4-year study plan meticulously designed based on the curriculum of many famous universities.

 The plan is structured around two semesters per year, ensuring a well-rounded and effective learning journey throughout your academic pursuit.

 Freshman Year